js-rcon/js-rcon-frontend/doc/tools.md

 export default class MyTool extends React.Component {
   fields = [
     'Command', // Defines hint text
-    'ID' // Add more as needed
+    'ID' // Add more as needed - note: Field names must be unique
     // NOTE: If field is not added as a socket payload value, the value will not get sent to the server - see below for more ]